 The day usually begins with coffee and conversation.
 Daily activities usually include a speaker on a topic of interest, exercise, games, movies or field trips.
-Below is this month’s calendar of activities as well as the menu of lunches.
+This month’s calendar of activities as well as the lunch menu are shown above.

 Liberty County Neighborhood Center (912) 877-0056